 May 2020, The RBNZ has doubled the overdraft on the crown settlement account to NZD10 billion for April–June 2020 to meet the government's short-term cash needs.

 |07B - Secondary purchase: government securities||

 April 2020, The RBNZ has been implementing LSAP to purchase government bonds in the secondary market up to NZD30 billion across a range of maturities.
 13 May 2020, The Monetary Policy Committee has agreed to significantly expand the LSAP programme to NZD60 billion.
 12 August 2020, LSAP programme was expanded to NZD100 billion.
-23 September 2020, RBNZ announced that the expanded LSAP program will continue until further notice (See amount in Measure 10 notes: No breakdown).
+23 September 2020 and 24 February 2021, RBNZ announced that the expanded LSAP program will continue until further notice (See amount in Measure 10 notes: No breakdown).